-Public Interest Entity:
+Public Interest Entity (article 398-7 NCC):

-- an entity domiciled in the Netherlands of which the securities are traded on a regulated stock exchange as referred to in article 1:1 Wft; - a bank domiciled in the Netherlands as referred to in article 1:1 Wft for which a licence was granted in connection with that law; - a central credit institution domiciled in the Netherlands as referred to in article 1:1 Wft for which a licence was granted in connection with that law; - a reinsurer, life insurance company, or indemnity insurer domiciled in the Netherlands as referred to in article 1:1 Wft for which a licence was granted in connection with that law; or - a company, institution, or public body designated as such by governmental decree.
+- a. an entity domiciled in the Netherlands of which the securities are traded on a regulated stock exchange as referred to in article 1:1 Wft: - b. a bank or a central credit institution domiciled in the Netherlands as referred to in article 1:1 Wft for which a licence was granted in connection with that law: - c. a reinsurer, life insurance company, or indemnity insurer domiciled in the Netherlands as referred to in article 1:1 Wft for which a licence was granted in connection with that law; or - d. a company, institution, or public body designated as such by governmental decree.